 Building a Strong Industrial Design Company Culture

-When you’re building your industrial design company culture, don’t overdo it and dish out accolades at every opportunity – these start to feel like meaningless participation awards in a hurry.
-On the flip side, if you start praising certain individuals over others, you run into the risk of favouritism.
+When building your industrial design company culture, don’t overdo it and dish out accolades at every opportunity – these start to feel like meaningless participation awards in a hurry.
+On the flip side, if you start praising certain individuals over others, you run into the risk of favoritism.
 This also becomes more apparent, whether intentional or not, in smaller teams like startups.
 So a good leader should also be aware of how their other employees may feel about their coworkers receiving praise.

 So aside from the obvious salary bump, free office snacks, or pool table in the break room, what is it that really makes an employee happy?
 It turns out employer approval is at the top of the list when it comes to job satisfaction for millennials.
 And here’s a sneak peek at how MAKO Design + Invent strategizes to develop a strong industrial design company culture.